gregmoille/pyLLE/docs/index.md

 Using the **open source, free and efficient** computing of Julia, especially the way fft are implemented makes the overall simulation last only few minutes.
 On the other hand, python allows a easy scripting, easy display of the figures and easy saving of the results.

 <i class="fas fa-tachometer-alt"></i> How faster pyLLE is compared to other implementation?
 We ran this quick benchmark<sup>[1](#myfootnote1)</sup> to find out.
-One can see that pure Matlab R2018sa is doing well (thank to a better JIT), but the big drawback is the proprietary license and low portability of the langague.
-Pure Python is really slow, hence one can see the big addition of doing the intensive job in Julia.
+One can see that pure Matlab R2018sa is doing not that bad (thank to a better JIT), but in addition of being slower than pyLLE the major drawback is the proprietary license and low portability of the language.
+Pure Python is really slow, hence one can see the **big** addition of doing the intensive job in Julia.

 | Matlab R2018a <i class="far fa-meh"></i>| Python Only <i class="far fa-dizzy"></i>|  pyLLE <i class="far fa-thumbs-up"></i> |
 |:------:|:-----------:|:-------:|